 Duck & Goose Find a Pumpkin by Tad Hills

 This is one of my favorite fall books for toddlers.
-We’ve owned our board book copy for probably six or seven years and all of my girls have been obsessed with this sweet book about Duck and Goose trying to find a pumpkin (they look everywhere except the pumpkin patch, naturally).
+We’ve owned our board book copy for over a decade and all of my girls have been obsessed with this sweet book about Duck and Goose trying to find a pumpkin (they look everywhere except the pumpkin patch, naturally).

 Hungry Bunny by Claudia Rueda